Maheswara23/AI-AGENT/README.md

 # AI-AGENT

-# 🤖 Jarvis – Voice Assistant for Mobile Automation
+# 🤖 AI – Voice Assistant for Mobile Automation

 **Jarvis** is an always-on voice assistant built in Python that listens for the wake word **"jarvis"** and lets you automate your Android device over ADB.
 You can open apps, play YouTube videos, or send WhatsApp messages — all through natural voice commands.